asianburpgirl/stress/README.md

 ### Compiles and hot-reloads for development

-If there is any issues, please contact the developers of the project for help.
+If there are any issues, please contact the developers of the project for help.

 ```
 Run "ionic serve / npm run serve" on the command line to run the application
+Cd "app" on the command line and run "python app.py"
 ```